chloechantelle/completionist/README.md

 * Setting to enable/disable debugging information (setting stored in localstorage)

-* Setting to change users avatar w/ uploading to database
+* Setting to change users avatar

 * Private pages are protected against users without Admin status with session rules

-* In settings - lists all users in database using JSON and AJAX
+* Loops all users in database using JSON and AJAX

 # Known bugs